AllysonKapers/2143-OOP-Moore/Assignments/13-P03/README.md

 - Pygame

 ### Update Starting Population:
-- Under sim, in the config code block, you can change the starting population but changing the number following "population_count".
+- Under sim, in the config code block, you can change the starting population by changing the number following "population_count".